sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 The `Nemesis <../../Nemesis_Users_Guide.pdf>`_ library is an enhancement to the Exodus finite element database model used to store and retrieve data for unstructured parallel finite element analyses.
-NEMESIS I adds data structures which facilitate the partitioning of a scalar (standard serial) Exodus file onto parallel disk systems found on many parallel computers.
-Since the NEMESIS I application programming interface (API) can be used to append information to an existing Exodus database, any existing software that reads Exodus files can be used on files which contain NEMESIS I information.
-The NEMESIS I information is written and read via C or C++ callable functions which compromise the NEMESIS I API.
+Nemesis adds data structures which facilitate the partitioning of a scalar (standard serial) Exodus file onto parallel disk systems found on many parallel computers.
+Since the Nemesis application programming interface (API) can be used to append information to an existing Exodus database, any existing software that reads Exodus files can be used on files which contain Nemesis information.
+The Nemesis information is written and read via C or C++ callable functions which compromise the Nemesis API.

 * All nemesis functions have been added to the exodus API.
 In most cases, the name of the exodus function is the same as the original nemesis function except that the leading ``ne_`` has been replaced with ``ex_``.
 There are a few exceptions.
-See `Nemesis-To-Exodus-API-Mapping.md
-  <../../Nemesis-To-Exodus-API-Mapping.md>`_ for a complete list of
+See `Nemesis API Mapping`_ for a complete list of functions.
-  functions.

-* `Fortran to C Function Mapping <../../nemesis-to-exodus-api-mapping.md>`_
+* `Fortran to C Function Mapping <../../nemesis-fortran-api.html>`_

 Chaco Library
 -------------